Skip to content

 If you are using Elysia with Monorepo, you may need to include dependent packages.

-If you are using Turborepo, you may place a Dockerfile inside an your apps directory like apps/server/Dockerfile.
-This may apply to other monorepo manager such as Lerna, etc.
+If you are using Turborepo, you may place a Dockerfile inside your apps directory like apps/server/Dockerfile.
+This also applies to other monorepo managers such as Lerna, etc.

-Assume that our monorepo are using Turborepo with structure as follows:
+Assuming that our monorepo uses Turborepo with structure as follows:

 • apps